Skip to content

 # Rollback to specific migration number

-docker compose -f docker-compose.prod.yml exec backend \
+docker compose -f docker-compose.staging.yml exec backend \

 python manage.py migrate <app_name> <previous_migration_number>